sst/sst/www/docs/learn/render-queries.md

 </div>
 ```

-Using _CSS-in-TS_ using Vanilla Extract has a couple of advantages:
+Using _CSS-in-TS_ has a couple of advantages:

-1. Style definitions that are tied to the components.
-This isolates the styles to the components, making styles easier to maitain.
+1. Style definitions are tied to the components.
+This isolates the styles to the components, making styles easier to maintain.
-2. Full typesafety and autocomplete support, preventing mistakes the style definitions.
+2. Full typesafety and autocomplete support.
+This prevents mistakes in the style definitions.
 3. Vanilla Extract also generates static CSS at build time.
 So it performs just like handwritten CSS.

 :::info Behind the scenes
-Let's look at how our Vanilla Extract styles are confgiured behind the scenes.
+Let's look at how our styles are configured behind the scenes.

 Our React app is built using [Vite](https://vitejs.dev).
-So we first use a Vite plugin to process our Vanilla Extract `*.css.ts` styles.
+Vanilla Extract has a Vite plugin to process our `*.css.ts` styles.

 ```ts title="web/vite.config.ts"
 import { vanillaExtractPlugin } from "@vanilla-extract/vite-plugin";